amd/ZenDNN/benchdnn/README.md

 # Overview
-`benchdnn` is a high-performance benchmarking utility purpose-built to rigorously assess the `efficiency` and `correctness` of matrix multiplication and related computational operations within the `ZenDNN (Zen Deep Neural Network)` library.
-It plays a pivotal role in the ZenDNN ecosystem by enabling detailed performance analysis and validation of deep learning primitives.
+`benchdnn` is a high-performance benchmarking utility purpose-built to rigorously assess the `efficiency` of Matmul and Reorder operators within the `ZenDNN (Zen Deep Neural Network)` library.
+It plays a pivotal role in the ZenDNN ecosystem by enabling detailed performance analysis of deep learning primitives.

 # Purpose and Audience
 This tool is indispensable for a wide range of users, including `developers`, `researchers`, and `performance engineers`.
 Whether you're optimizing kernel implementations, experimenting with new data types, or evaluating the impact of various optimization strategies, `benchdnn` provides the precision and flexibility needed to make informed decisions.